justinblaber/ncorr_2D_matlab/README.md

 Experimental Mechanics 55 (6), 1105-1122
 ```

 Please cite this paper if you use this software in your research.

-This software performs 2D Digital Image Correlation (DIC).
-Download it with:
+# Installation instructions

 ```
 git clone https://github.com/justinblaber/ncorr_2D_matlab.git